cartrawler/cartrawler.github.io/docs/android/apis/bestDailyRates.md

 ---

-A BestDailyRatesListener is past into the getBestDailyRates method and will call the relevant methods once the relevant events have happen.
+A `BestDailyRatesListener` is passed into the `getBestDailyRates` method and will call the required methods once the relevant events have occurred.

 A flag parameter is used to specify which products are required.